-To-wen is a previous TV reporter/host turned freelance journalist who writes about parenting, education and family life style for a variety of publications.
+To-wen is a previous TV reporter turned freelance journalist who writes about early education and maternal+infant health for a variety of publications.
 She had a rude awakening when returning to her previous newsroom after giving birth to her first child.
-Since then she has been dedicated her career to advocating for family-friendly policy and gender equity at the workplace, blogging about breastfeeding as a human right, and speaking out about breastfeeding barriers in Asian-American communities and beyond.
+Since then she has been dedicated her career to advocating for family-friendly policy and gender equity at the workplace.
+To-wen was recoginzed by US Breastfeeding Committee as an Emerging Leader of the year in 2019.
 She is also an award-winning blogger and a national best selling author in Taiwan.

 Blog Post List